Where he is From – A Meditation

 Sign up for Lissy’s newsletter “The Contemplative Window” or join our Facebook group here

-You can support the show by sharing it with a friend, rating it on your preferred podcast platform, making a one-off donation or becoming a member.
+Support the show by sharing it with a friend, rating it on your preferred podcast platform, or by becoming a member.
 Thank you so much!